 For more information, contact Ruth Marinshaw, firstname.lastname@example.org

-The Stanford Research Computing Center (SRCC) partners with ICME and the NSF XSEDE project to offer a variety of training opportunities around HPC technologies, methods, and tools.
-Some of the areas covered in previous training are SAP HANA, CUDA, GPU basics, Python, Introduction to Stanford HPC resources, MPI, and Intel HPC Tools.
+The Stanford Research Computing Center (SRCC) partners with ICME, the Stanford Libraries, and the NSF XSEDE project to offer a variety of training opportunities around HPC and data technologies, methods, and tools.
+Some of the areas covered in previous training are CUDA, GPU basics, Python, Introduction to Stanford HPC resources, Introduction to Sherlock, BigData, OpenMP, MPI, and Intel HPC Tools.

 For more information, contact us at email@example.com .